faetefilho/artificial-intelligence-portfolio-of-small-projects/README.md

 ## Computer Vision
 - [Simple ANN with PyTorch](/portfolio/simple-ann-with-pytorch): A simple ANN using Pytorch module for regression.
 - [Object detection with YOLOv4](/portfolio/object-detection-with-yolov4/YOLO_object_detection.ipynb): Uses YOLOv4 to classify and localize buses and trucks.
 Builds upon available code from other GitHub repositories.
+- [Image Classification With PyTorch (aka Misha detector)](/portfolio/image-classification-pytorch/cnn_for_real_world_image_classification.ipynb): This artificial intelligence based application uses a NVIDIA Tesla T4 (16GDDR6) GPU to train a convolutional neural network to, among other things, identify/classify the most adorable dog, Misha.

 ## AWS SageMaker
 - [Linear Learner](/portfolio/linear-learner): This Python script creates S3 bucket, uploads data, prepare data, create model, train and make predictions.
 All tasks are performed programatically on AWS.